colonthweee/Liftoff/README.md

 1. Download the latest release from the [releases page](https://github.com/colonthweee/liftoff/releases)
 2. Place the executable in your desired location
 3. (Optional) Add the location to your PATH

+Please make a Pull Request or Issue if you face any issues/wanna add anythingg :DDD